RebeccaTholden/pdsnd_github/README.md

 ### Description
-Describe what your project is about and what it does
+Describe what your project is about and what it does Project connected to Udacity Version Control

 ### Files used
 Include the files used

 ### Credits
 It's important to give proper credit.
-Add links to any repo that inspired you or blogposts you consulted.
+Add links to any repo that inspired you or blogposts you consulted